laylaparast/SurrogateRank/README.md

 This approach was also extended to the high-dimensional setting.
 Details are described in Hughes A, Parast L, Thiébaut R, Hejblum BP (2025).
 RISE : Two-Step Rank-Based Identification of High-Dimensional Surrogate Markers Applied to Vaccinology.
 Statistics in Medicine, 44(20-22): e70241, [doi:10.1002/sim.70241](https://doi.org/10.1002/sim.70241).

-Finally, these approaches were extended to the multi-trial setting using meta-analysis (manuscript to be submitted).
+Finally, these approaches were extended to the multi-trial setting using meta-analysis (preprint link to be inserted before deployment).

 Go here to view a tutorial for this package: [SurrogateRank Tutorial](https://htmlpreview.github.io/?https://github.com/laylaparast/SurrogateRank/blob/main/SurrogateRank_tutorial.html).
 We also have a shiny app implementing these methods [here](https://parastlab.shinyapps.io/SurrogateRankApp/).